About The Car

 If you lose your licence, you must apply for a replacement from the Driver and Vehicle Licensing Agency (DVLA), which could take up to 21 days.
 If this happens, you may have to rearrange your test.

-During your test During your test you will be expected to drive for about 40 minutes in various road situations, some of them will be at higher speeds possibly up to 70 Mph if you are taken on a dual carriageway.
-You will also be asked to perform 1 manoeuvre (turn in the road, reverse left, reverse park and bay parking) and you may also be asked to perform the Emergency Stop exercise.
+During your test you will be expected to drive for about 40 minutes in various road situations, some of them will be at higher speeds possibly up to 70 Mph if you are taken on a dual carriageway.
+You will also be asked to perform 1 manoeuvre (parallel park at the side of the road, park in a bay - either driving in and reversing out, or reversing in and driving out (the examiner will tell you which you have to do), pull up on the right-hand side of the road, reverse for 2 car lengths and rejoin the traffic) and you may also be asked to perform the Emergency Stop exercise.

 To pass the U.K. Driving Test you must drive without: